Selfhood and

 is addressed, he is often left with a feeling of profound sadness. [.....]
 It is a difficult loss to realize the

 loss of the idealized self -- the self that was supposed to be.
-We all have dreams
+We all have

-help, in a constructive manner, to drive us toward various goals.
+can help, in a constructive manner, to drive us toward various goals.
 Having to

 give up certain images of the self and dreams that we have had in order to